AtleEng/PolarityEngine/README.md

-# Atlas Engine
+# Polarity Engine

 ### A lightweight 2D engine with OpenGL-based rendering and core system abstractions for custom, low-level game development.
-The Atlas Engine is a lightweight, cross-platform 2D game engine built on OpenGL.
+The Polarity Engine is a lightweight, cross-platform 2D game engine built on OpenGL.
 It provides core abstractions for rendering, input handling, and platform management (not right now), allowing developers to focus on creating unique, low-level game systems without wasting time reinventing the common foundations.
 Atlas is made to be intentionally slim, giving game designers maximum control over how their games feel and behave.

 ---